ThinkbotsAreFree/Birdy/README.md

 The argument of the *die* command is the "testament" of the unit: it is a message that will be emitted just before the unit is deleted.

 ## Commands and functions detailed

-### § insert sender signature

-The *insert sender signature* function returns the signature of the unit who sent the current message.

-### _ set my signature

-The *set my signature* command is used to choose a string as the signature of the unit.

-### ° insert fresh ID

-The *insert fresh ID* function inserts an auto-increment ID number, made of digits only.
-Its purpose is to create new vocabulary.

-### ¤1 insert global value

-The *insert global value* function insert the current value of a global variable.

-### :1 set global value

-The *set global value* command tries to assign a value to a global variable.
-It can fail if several units try to do it simultaneously, in which case nothing happens.

 ### #1 capture value